Creating SWAG

 Others might use similar branding, often with bright colors and/or large text on items like backpacks, lanyards or even t-shirts!

-Interested in a badge buddy?
-Watch for announcements to find out when they become available on here.
-If you miss the initial announcement and can’t get a badge buddy, the SWAG Crew provides an alternative design for you to print.
-Please remember not to modify the SWAG CREW logo.
+Watch for announcements to find out when they become available on our store.
+If you miss the initial announcement and can’t get a badge buddy, we provide an alternative design for you to print.